More Tricks than Treats: 17 Low-Sugar Halloween Events

 Cost: $25 to $30; Kids Dash free

-Tot Trek: Happy Halloween Hike
+Tot Trek: Happy Halloween Hike at Discovery Park

 Kids disguised as ghouls and ghosts, superheroes and princesses will be wandering the trails on this naturalist-led hike through Discovery Park.
 Learn about the animals associated with Halloween like bats and owls and learn that they’re not so scary after all.
 Costumes are encouraged, so come dressed up!